natasam/DemoProgressViewsLibApp/README.md

     or in degrees: setStartPositionInDegrees(int degrees)

-  set progress with rounded edges with
+  set progress with rounded edges with:
 ```
    circleProgressBar.setRoundEdgeProgress(true)
 ```